fp4php/functional/src/Doc/Md/Functions/Cast.md

   ```

 - #### asNonEmptyList
-  Try copy and cast collection to non-empty-list
+  Try copy and cast collection to non-empty-list.
 Returns None if there is no first collection element

   ```php
   /** @psalm-return iterable<string, int> */